crowdbotics-research-projects/context-cohort-03/assignment.md

 ### Magazine

 A `magazine` that is available for subscription.
-Includes metadata about the magazine such as the `name`, `description`, and a `base_price` (which is the price charged for a monthly subscription)The `base_price` is a numerical value and must be greater than zero.
+Includes metadata about the magazine such as the `name`, `description`, and a `base_price` (which is the price charged for a monthly subscription).
+The `base_price` is a numerical value and must be greater than zero.

 ### Plan

 Plans to which users can subscribe their magazines.
 A `Plan` object has the following properties: `title`, a `description`, a `renewalPeriod`, `discount` - a percentage, expressed as a decimal - for this plan (e.g. a `discount` of `0.1` means a 10% discount),and a `tier`.
 The `tier` is a numerical value that represents the level of the plan.
 The higher the `tier`, the more expensive the plan.

-The `renewalPeriod` is a numerical value.
+The `renewalPeriod` is a numerical value that represents the number of months in which the subscription would renew.
 Renewal periods CANNOT be zero.
 For example, a `renewalPeriod` of `1` means that the subscription renews every month.

 Obviously, the `Plan` table must have a relationship (via a field named `magazine_id`) to the `Magazine` table so that we can track which plans are available for which magazines since not all plans are available for all magazines.

 The 4 plans that you must support are given below.
 Once again, remember that not all plans are available for every magazine.